-- 1. May be at the Location up to 10 hours per day and no later than 10:00 p.m. on a school night and 12:00 midnight on a non-school night. - 2.
-Shall work no longer than a total of 5 hours per day. - 3.
-All remaining time the Minor is at the Location shall include: - (i) 1-hour break for meals; (or in the alternative 30-minute meal break and 30 minutes for rest and recreation); - (ii) 1 additional hour for rest and recreation; - (iii) 3 additional hours for tutoring (when tutoring is required); and - (iv) If tutoring is not required, the Minor may work an additional 2 work hours after a 1-hour break.
+1. May be at the Location up to 10 hours per day and no later than 10:00 p.m. on a school night and 12:00 midnight on a non-school night.

+3. All remaining time the Minor is at the Location shall include:

+(i) 1-hour break for meals; (or in the alternative 30-minute meal break and 30 minutes for rest and recreation);

+(ii) 1 additional hour for rest and recreation;

+(iii) 3 additional hours for tutoring (when tutoring is required); and hour break.
 The remaining unused tutoring hour must be used either after 1-hour of the 2 additional work hours or at the end of the 2 additional work hours.

+(iv) If tutoring is not required, the Minor may work an additional 2 work hours after a 1-